timborn/stock-stats/readme.txt

 R2D2:stock-stats timborn$ ./stock-stats CBSH
 ERROR: unknown stock symbol:  CBSH
+201210 - as of this morning CBSH is showing up.
+No clue why

 Ditto FMCB on OTC
+ERROR: unknown stock symbol:  FMCB

 -----

 DONE: BUG: sometimes the cached file is EMPTY.
 How does this happen and how to recover?